vigna/epserde-rs/README.md

 This software has been partially supported by project SERICS (PE00000014) under the NRRP MUR program funded by the EU - NGEU, and by project ANR COREGRAPHIE, grant ANR-20-CE23-0002 of the French Agence Nationale de la Recherche.
+Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the Italian MUR.
+Neither the European Union nor the Italian MUR can be held responsible for them.

 [`MemCase`]: <https://docs.rs/epserde/latest/epserde/deser/mem_case/struct.MemCase.html>
 [`ZeroCopy`]: <https://docs.rs/epserde/latest/epserde/traits/copy_type/trait.ZeroCopy.html>